tami-myor/AD-Score/README.md

 | AD Risk Score - Validation Dataset  | 20                     | 15  | -5       | 22     | 2           | 38   | 18        |

 *All numbers represent prevalence in population (%).
-**The deviation is from the base risk according to the relevant population.
+**The deviation is from the base risk according to the relevant population. <br>

+The relative risk chages by group compared to the base risk in the population: <br>

 <img src="result.png"/>